JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

 4. Start the iOS run configuration to see the changes:

     ![Updated UI of your iOS multiplatform app](first-multiplatform-project-on-ios-2.png){width=350}

-## Possible issues and solutions

-### Xcode reports errors in the code calling the shared framework

-If you work in Xcode, your Xcode project may be using an old version of the framework.
-To resolve this, return to IntelliJ IDEA and rebuild the project or start the iOS run configuration.

-### Xcode reports an error when importing the shared framework

-If you are using Xcode, you may need to clear cached binaries: try resetting the environment by choosing **Product | Clean Build Folder** in the main menu.

 ## Next step